 You might also notice that Windows Vista broke the ability to drag and drop files from Explorer straight into the command prompt.
 It just flat out doesn’t work, because of security issues between the CSRSS process running with a higher level of privileges.

-Checking it out in Process Explorer under Windows 7 shows that the conhost.exe process is running underneath the csrss.exe process.
+Checking it out in Process Explorer under a modern version of Windows shows that the conhost.exe process is running underneath the csrss.exe process.

 And it’ll paste in the path onto the command line. (of course this example isn’t very useful).